hunterkamerman/mini/src/pages/models.md

 [sdxl-hope](https://replicate.com/hunterkamerman/sdxl-hope)
-- a LoRA trained on the obama hope poster
+- a LoRA trained on the Obama hope poster style images

 [sdxl-jet](https://replicate.com/hunterkamerman/sdxl-jet)
+- a LoRA trained on images of stealth aircraft
+-  V2 will be coming soon with no visble landing gear